Loomi-me/hydrogen-reference-project/PACK-DIGITAL.md

 DISCLAIMER: this is an example of integration to the most basic structure of pack-digital, if your code looks different please contact our technical support team.
-This example is also based on the legacy pack-digital Next.js implementation, if you are using the latest pack-digital version, please refer to the [README.md](README.md) file.
+This example is also based on the legacy pack-digital Next.js implementation .

+## If you are using the latest pack-digital version
+## please refer to the [Hydrogen Implementation](README.md).

 ---